mandynoto/tsunkay/README.md

 # Tsunkay

-Outsmart an [AI Chatbot](https://tsunkay.vercel.app/) in 'Guess the Animal'
+Guess the Secret Animal with an [AI Chatbot](https://tsunkay.vercel.app/)

 </div>